Copper Demand with Renewable Energy Increasing

 Copper Demand Driven by Electrifying Energy and Transportation

 Copper is the third-most-consumed industrial metal in the world behind iron and aluminium.
-The majority of copper production, about three-quarters, is used by the electrical industries to make electrical wires, telecommunication cables, and electronics.
+The electrical industries of electrical wires, telecommunication cables, and electronics is 75% of demand.
 Copper is only second to silver when it comes to thermal and electrical conductivity.
-The rest is mostly used to form alloys by combining it with other metals.
-Some of these common alloys are brasses, bronzes, and nickel silvers.
+Mixing with other metals as alloys is the remaining 25% including common alloys such as brasses, bronzes, and nickel silvers.

 Challenges to Increase Supply

-• Unearthed copper deposits are locked up in remote and difficult locations
+• Unearthed copper deposits are in remote and difficult locations making mining expensive.

 • Opposition to new mines